 06/01/2019 - Arnold 'Arnie' Frandson

-A Celebration of Life for 85-year old Arnold D. "Arnie" Frandson of Grand Island, former of Chadron, NE, will be at 3:00 PM on June 1, 2019 at the First Baptist Church in Chadron.
+A Celebration of Life service for 85-year old Arnold D. "Arnie" Frandson of Grand Island, NE, formerly of Chadron, NE, will be at 3:00 PM on Saturday, June 1, 2019 at the First Baptist Church in Chadron.
 A reception for everyone will follow.

 Back to Funerals